-To play, click the Small, Medium, or Large link under the picture at left.
+To play, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the game in a pop-up window.

 To top it off, while solving the missing phrase you need to shoot or avoid asteroids, comets, and even alien spaceships!

 As you play Alphaquest, there's lots of letter and word evaluation and spaceship action taking place simultaneously.